pemeth/flp-fun/README.md

 ### Overview
-The output of this project is a haskell program that is capable of transforming right linear grammars into non-deterministic finite automata.
+The output of this project is a haskell program that is capable of transforming right linear grammars into non-deterministic finite-state automata.

 The source code is divided into multiple files:
 - Main.hs   contains the program entrypoint